 - Senior Managers have overseen the annual scrutiny of the council's assets through the review of a suite of Asset Management Plans.
-The Corporate Asset Management Plan outlines priorities and provides an overview of how the council has performed in this area. - The council's Scheme of Delegation ensured that committees, officers and statutory officers were clear on the decisions that could be made within their area of authority.
-This is supplemented by councillor's role profiles which outline the key purpose, specific and core accountabilities for each role. - Training requirements were identified and learning, and development programmes were developed and offered to all councillors. - The council continues to work with third party service providers and a range of partners to increase capacity to deliver its objectives.
-Strategic Partnerships include the Community Planning Partnership and the Glasgow City Region City Deal.
-The council's recent Best

-- Value Assurance Report concluded that the "council works well with a range of public-sector, business and academic partners to improve outcomes for citizens". - Each Resource reviews Workforce Plans and related action plans to better understand workforce capacity issues, further challenges and opportunities to ensure that resources are in the right place, at the right time and people have the right skills. - The council recognises that skilled and motivated employees are a key asset.
-All employees have an annual performance appraisal which links to council values and a Personal Development Plan.
-The council offers a range of training interventions to support employee development. - A revised approach to management and leadership development which aims to equip managers with the skills and knowledge to be more effective in their roles has been approved and will be relaunched during August 2019. - In terms of the 2017-18 Local Government Benchmarking Framework results, the council is performing better than the Scottish Average levels for almost half of the indicators.
-The results were analysed, and an action plan was developed and will be monitored by the Senior Management Team. - The council has a robust complaints process which is underpinned by national complaints handling standards.
+Service Asset Management Plans have been developed in line with CIPFA guidance and these feed into the Corporate Asset Management Plan which outlines priorities and provides an overview of how the council has performed in this area. - The council's Scheme of Delegation and Terms of Reference ensured that committees, officers and statutory officers were clear on the decisions that could be made within their area of authority.
+This is supplemented by councillor's role profiles which outline the key purpose, specific and core accountabilities for each role.
+These documents were updated and approved by Committee during 2019-20. - Training requirements were identified and learning and development programmes were developed and offered to all councillors. - The council continues to work with a range of public sector, business and academic partners to improve outcomes for those living and working in South Lanarkshire.
+Strategic Partnerships include the Community Planning Partnership and the Glasgow City Region City Deal. - Each Resource reviews Workforce plans and related action plans to better understand workforce capacity issues, further challenges and opportunities to ensure that resources are in the right place, at the right time and people have the right skills.
+The council-wide Workforce plan 2020-23 was reviewed during 2019. - The council recognises that skilled and motivated employees are a key asset.
+All employees have an annual performance appraisal which links to the council values and a Personal Development Plan.
+The council offers a range of training interventions to support employee development. - A survey of all council employees was undertaken during 2019 and the feedback will be used to develop improvement plans.
+77% of those who responded said that they were generally satisfied with their job. - In terms of the 2018-19 Local Government Benchmarking Framework results, the council is performing better than the Scottish average levels for almost half of the indicators.
+Comparisons against other councils showed a similar result.
+The results were analysed and an action plan was developed and will be monitored by the Senior Management Team. - The council completed its annual self-assessment programme and progress of improvement activity was reported to the Senior Management Team and the Performance and Review Scrutiny Forum. - The council has a robust complaints process which is underpinned by national complaints handling standards.
 Complaints performance was regularly reported to Senior Management and committee and learning from complaints which is integral to this process is also published on the council's website. - A range of policies and activities are in place to support the Health and Wellbeing of employees including physical and mental health.